 - Debt Settlement: This method is where an individual or service negotiates for a lower amount owed on the debt.

 - Bankruptcy: There are two main options: Chapter 13 and Chapter 7.
-A Chapter 7 is more severe and wipes out your unsecured debt, and a Chapter 13 is a restructuring of your debt.
+A Chapter 7 is more severe and wipes out your unsecured debt.
+A Chapter 13 is a restructuring of your debt.
 We built a Chapter 13 Calculator to help you determine what each option would cost and the implications.

 SAVE TIME THROUGH CREDIT CARD CONSOLIDATION

-I often get phone calls from people asking for a loan, even though we’re not in the business of offering loans.
+I often get phone calls from people asking for a loan.
+Although we’re not in the business of offering loans.
 Some people try and call anybody they can find, hoping somebody will give them a loan.
-This can be pretty tiring, especially because if one lender declines to give you a loan, chances are good most other lenders will also decline you.
+This can be pretty tiring.
+Typically, if one lender declines to give you a loan, chances are good most other lenders will also decline you.

-If you are constantly being turned down by creditors a consolidation loan, you may want to review your credit report and see what factors are preventing you from providing a loan.
+If it’s a constant challenge to receive a consolidation loan, then you may want to review your credit report.
+Your report will alert you to which factors are preventing you from obtaining a loan.